-The impact of HRG survey noise on ESA-listed marine fish and species of concern that could occur in the mid-Atlantic WEAs is not well understood.
-ESA listed marine fish, shortnose sturgeon and Atlantic salmon, are mainly coastal, and the majority of the WEAs are not within their preferred habitat.
-HRG survey work will be conducted along potential electric cable pathways from the lease blocks to shore, but this area is much more limited than the actual WEA lease blocks.
+The impact of HRG survey noise on marine fish that could occur in the mid-Atlantic WEAs is not well understood.
 Generally, noise generated by HRG surveys may have physical and/or behavioral effects on fish.
 In reviewing the results of their study and that of the few previous studies, Hastings et al. (1996) suggested that sounds 90 to 140 dB above a fish's hearing threshold may potentially injure the inner ear of a fish.
 This suggestion was supported in the findings of Enger (1981) in which injury occurred only when the stimulus was 100 to 110 dB above threshold at 200 to 250 Hz for the cod.
 Hastings et al. (1996) derived the values of 90 to 140 dB above threshold by examining the degree of masking and how similar the masking signal and test signal are.
 The data on other species are much less extensive.
 Chapman and Hawkins (1973) found that ambient noise at higher sea states in the ocean have masking effects in cod, haddock, and pollock.
-Thus, based on limited data, it appears that for fish, as for marine mammals and turtles, masking may occur in the frequency region of the signal.
+Thus, based on limited data, it appears that for fish masking may occur in the frequency region of the signal.